 “No, Kurt.
 You were right to see I’m not really Harvard material.”

 “No way.
-I just felt the two of you were headed for trouble with the Administration.
+I just felt the two of you were headed for disaster with the Administration.
 We’ll talk when you get back.”

 “I have to choose my battles.
 Jace and I are trying to change 2000 years of Church policy about sex.
 I’m not sure Harvard’s 300 years of male dominance is another battle I should take on as well.”